-Under HB 5, approved companies would be required only to periodically report various project data to the Comptroller's Office, including the total number of jobs created by the project, the total wages paid and the total amount of the investment.
+Under HB 5, approved companies would be required to report various project data to the comptroller's office, including the total number of jobs created by the project, the total wages paid and the total amount of the investment.

 School districts entering into agreements would have to report the total amount of payments and benefits received from the companies in lieu of property taxes.
 The districts would also have to document how they used these payments.